LeonLonsdale/path-helper-util/README.md

 ### `Paths`

 Represents a collection of paths.
+If you extract all paths as a single object using `.getPaths()`, this is what you'll get.

 ```typescript
 interface Paths {